gs1/GS1_DigitalLink_Resolver_CE/README.md

 ## Fast start
 1. Install the Docker system on your computer.
 Head to https://www.docker.com/products/docker-desktop for install details for Windows and Mac.
-If you are using Ubuntu Linux, follow install instructions here: https://docs.docker.com/install/linux/docker-ce/ubuntu/
+If you are using Ubuntu Linux, follow install instructions here: https://docs.docker.com/install/linux/docker-ce/ubuntu/ - Note that if you wish to install on Windows Server editions, read the section on Windows Server at the foot of this README file.
 2. <i><b>git clone</b></i> this repository onto your computer.
 3. Open a terminal prompt (Mac and Linux) or PowerShell (Windows 10) and change directory to the one at the 'root' of this repository, so you can see the file <b>docker-compose.yml</b> in the current folder.